Gajraj238/30-days-Soc-Challenge/Day-6-Wireshark-basic.md

 ## Objective

-Today, my goal is to learn how to use **Wireshark** for packet-level analysis by creating display and capture filters for ICMP traffic and observing the **TCP 3-way handshake**.
-This helps me understand how to detect ping sweeps, connection attempts, and network reconnaissance activities—key skills for any SOC Analyst.
+Today, my goal is to learn how to use *Wireshark* for packet-level analysis of **ICMP traffic** by applying display and capture filters.
+This helps me understand how to detect ping sweeps, unreachable hosts, and reconnaissance activity—critical skills for network troubleshooting and SOC Analyst roles.

 ## **Lab Setup**